spyder-ide/spyder-docs/doc/plugins/notebook.rst

 .. image:: /images/console/console-standard.png
    :alt: Spyder Notebook in Spyder

-Using notebooks inside of Spyder allows you to take advantage of its web interface alongside Spyder’s powerful features such as the Variable explorer, the console and the debugger.
+Using notebooks inside Spyder allows you to take advantage of their web interface alongside Spyder’s powerful features such as the Variable explorer, console and debugger.

 =======================
 Installing the Notebook
 =======================

-If you installed Spyder using conda, the best way to install the the Notebook is to run the following in your terminal or Anaconda prompt on Windows:
+If you installed Spyder using conda, the best way to install Spyder-notebook is to run the following command in your terminal or Anaconda prompt on Windows:

 .. code-block:: bash